 Instead of attending an event nearby my own town where I could get an image of Bill Clinton on a speaker’s chair with bad light, I traveled to the Faroe Islands to get a chance of getting a reasonable shot of Bill Clinton in some great nature.

 Five days of travel and work for the slight chance of a better shot.

 Did it work out?

 I think it did.
 Though I didn’t realize before a week later, because I was so into the other photographs I did, I didn’t notice I actually had gotten the shot, I went for.

 Right out of the airport the light of Faroe Islands took me.
-And my enthusiasm for the place just grew and grew on the 45 minutes ride from the airport to my hotel, Hotel Føroya, which happens to lies on a hilltop above Torshavn (the big and buzzing capitol Faroe Islands with 17,000 inhabitants).
+And my enthusiasm for the place just grew and grew on the 45 minutes ride from the airport to my hotel, Hotel Føroya, which happens to lie on a hilltop above Torshavn (the buzzing capitol of Faroe Islands with 17,000 inhabitants).

 I dropped my bags in the hotel room and went straight down the hill to Torshavn city to catch the last daylight with my camera.
 And next morning I went up early with the sun to almost run down the hilltop to get more photos in the changing lights.

 It’s an amazing place.